jayminwest/TeachNicheOfficial/ai_docs/guides/development/SUSPENSE_BOUNDARIES.md

-# Using Suspense Boundaries with Client-Side Hooks
+# Using Suspense Boundaries with Client-Side Hooks and Dynamic Route Parameters

 ## Overview

 In Next.js 15+, certain client-side hooks like `useSearchParams()` require Suspense boundaries to handle the loading state properly.
-This is a requirement to ensure proper static generation and server-side rendering capabilities.
+Additionally, dynamic route parameters (`params`) are now asynchronous and must be properly awaited before accessing their properties.
+These requirements ensure proper static generation and server-side rendering capabilities.

 ## The Problem